dionach/PANhunt/README.md

          Visa:************1111
          Visa:****-****-****-1111
 		...
-Report written to pans_found.txt
+Report written to panhunt_YYYY-MM-DD-HHMMSS.txt
 ```

 ## Function

 The script uses regular expressions to look for Visa, MasterCard or AMEX credit card numbers in document files.
 Zip files are recursed to look for document files.
-PST files are parsed and emails and attachments searched in.
+PST and MSG files are parsed and emails and attachments searched in.
 The script will list but does not yet search Access databases.